rbisdorff/Digraph3/docSphinx/tutorial.rst

     >>> print("Fitness of Slater's ranking: %.3f" % corr['correlation'])
     Fitness of Slater's ranking: 0.844

-We notice here that the crisp Copeland ranking above seams to be slightly better fitting (0.857) then Slater's (0.844), but there are in fact 174 such optimal Slater rankings.
+We notice here that the crisp Copeland ranking above seams to be a good fit (0.844), better apparently than the Net-Flows ranking.
+However, there are in fact 174 such potentially optimal Slater rankings.
+What precise ranking result should we adopt ?

 Kemeny's as well as Slater's ranking rules are furthermore computationally difficult problems and effective ranking results are only computable for tiny outranking digraphs (< 20 objects).